-From the HES data in Meditrends we can now start to really measure the impact on these services.
+From HES data we have measured the impact on these services.

 We can see from the HES data that nationally in January 2020 there were 5,510 admissions with a primary diagnosis of MS and that that figure dropped to just 3,140 admissions in April 2020.
 A reduction of 36% at the height of the COVID-19 pandemic, during the period of full national lockdown.